 Boatmen tend to bring island hoppers here at lunchtime maybe because it is the only island in Caramoan with cottages.
-Staying at the cottages does not come with a fee.
+Staying at the cottages has a fee.

 Another sandbar discovered by my friend on the other side of the hill in Manlawi.

-Setting foot on this anonymous island is like a prelude to a more exciting island hopping in Caramoan peninsula.
-Those who chartered a trip by boat from Sabang Port to Guijalo Pier instead of opting to ride in a passenger boat can have the opportunity to drop by in this island.
+Setting foot on this anonymous island is a prelude to the exciting island adventure in Caramoan peninsula.
+Those who chartered a trip by boat from Sabang Port to Guijalo Pier instead of opting to ride in a passenger boat can have the opportunity to drop by on this island.
 All they have to do is ask their boatman.

-It is one of the first islands that visitors would set foot because it is near Paniman, one of the jump-off sites for island hopping in the peninsula.
+It is the island nearest Paniman, one of the jump-off sites for island hopping in the peninsula.

 Gota Beach.
-A private beach resort where the production team of Survivor stay.
+A private beach resort where the production team of Survivor stayed.
 Tourists can also visit this island with a fee.